Odor Control Projects

 During the fish processing operation, 5,000 liters (1,250 gallons) per day of water is used in a stack misting system designed to control odor emission.
 Over the years, several odor-masking products have been tried in the misting system in an attempt to reduce offensive odors.
 However, significant odors still existed.

 BioWorld Odor Neutralizer was added to the water in the misting system and the odors were completely eliminated.
-On-going treatment has controlled the fish odor emanating from the facility.
+Ongoing treatments keep the fish odors under control, and visitors at the resort stopped filing complaints.

 During the grape crushing process at a California winery, the pumice and stems are laid out in windrows for composting.
 Wastewater from the winery collects in a sump and is pumped through a linear move irrigation system to irrigate the windrows.
 In addition, a spray rig is used to add water to the compost.